PamixSun/pamixsun.github.io/_posts/2014-10-04-use-caret-to-visualize-data.markdown

     install.packages('caret')

-The **iris** data are used here for investigation, whose basic information is describe below:
+The **iris** data set is used here for investigation, whose basic information is describe below:

     str(iris)